chiefonboarding/ChiefOnboarding/docs/Integrations.md

 `id`: Reference for any other part of the manifest.
 Wrap it around double curly brackets to use it.

 `name`: The label of the field.
 Please do not use spaces or weird characters.
 A single word is prefered.
+Use `generate` to generate a secret value, use this for i.e. one-time password.

 `description`: Any other info you want to leave to make it clear where to find this value.
 Mainly used for documentation and/or sharing.